-We have set out below an overview submitting an application to the CAO as a Mature Student and information on the assessment tests that may apply to your chosen course.
+Below is an overview regarding submitting an application to the CAO as a mature student and information on the assessment tests that may apply, depending on your course choice.

 To be considered as a mature student, you must have reached 23 years of age on or before 1st January of the year of proposed entry.